trebisky/H747/README.md

 2. debug - simple experiments with openocd and my code
 3. blink - what else?
 4. serial - something like hello world maybe.
+5. printf - add printf and a random number hardware driver